tnaofumi/min_bdn_polygon/README.md

 of each polygon and saves the rectangle as individual geojson.
 It supports multiple polygons per file and will descriminate from other shape types.
 Files that span the anti-meridian in which some of the longitude is negative will lead to weird behavior in most geojson viewers.

+In the directory example_geojsons are a handful of geojsons to use as examples.

 ## Inputs
 Input file is required and is the first argument